groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 ## Morning:
 Steamed 2 frozen chinese milk buns and ate it with coconut jam which is a southeast asian speciality.
 We flew to Seattle last weekend for my nephew's college graduation ceremony and visited Starbucks reserve roastery.
 It's a pretty cool place and we enjoyed the coffee cocktails.
 I made pour-over coffee with frothed milk and somehow it tasted better when drank from the new sleek looking mugs that we bought from Starbucks roastery.
 Today morning's dance fitness class was especially fun as the intructor picked a few folks to lead each dance.
 We've done the same routines many times so most of us know it by heart.
-Standing in front of the class made me dance with a lot more energy that usual, I was high on adrenaline for the rest of the class after my routine was over.
+I got picked for my favorite routine and dancing in front of the class made me dance with a lot more energy that usual, I was high on adrenaline for the rest of the class after my routine was over.

 *Day 1 Breakfast: Steamed milk bun with coconut jam*
 ![coconut jam](assets/images/coconut-jam.jpg)